wachaon/wes/docs/README.en.md

 # Known issues wes can't solve

--   `WScript.Quit` cannot interrupt the program and does not return an error code
+-   `WScript.Quit` can't interrupt the program and doesn't return an error code
 -   Asynchronous processing such as `setTimeout` and `Promise` is not possible
--   The *event prefix* of the second argument of `WScript.CreateObject` cannot be used.
+-   The second argument *event prefix* of `WScript.CreateObject` cannot be used

 # Install